 Veterans and Asbestos

-Asbestos-Related Conditions Approved by the VA
+Asbestos-Related Conditions Covered by the VA

-When the lung tissue becomes scarred
+- Asbestosis – When lung tissue becomes scarred.

-Also known as throat cancer, pharynx cancer tumors can also affect the tonsils
+- Pharynx cancer – Also known as throat cancer, pharynx cancer tumors can also affect the tonsils

 If you have reason to believe that you were exposed to asbestos, see a doctor immediately.
 The earlier these conditions get diagnosed, the easier they can be to treat.
 A doctor will be able to discuss your asbestos history and tell you how to move forward in diagnosis and possible treatment.